Animation FAQ

 Q8- How do I get my personal animation onto business cards?

-Q9- I notice that you get 2 animations for the price of one when you get a vertical mode picture.
+Q9- I notice that you get 2 animations for the price of one when you get a portrait mode (vertical) picture.
 Why is that?

-A- Because the animations are turned sideways in the template boxes, you can get 2 up on all of our print material widths.
-A landscape mode picture fills the entire template box so you only get one picture.
+A- Because the animations are turned sideways in the template boxes, you can get 2 up portrait mode images on most of our print material widths (such as 4"H X 6"W).
+A landscape (horizontal) mode picture fills the entire template box so you only get one picture.
+See "Animation Prints Price List" Click Here.

 A- Animations tend to ghost as each frame does not fully extinguish as the viewing angle changes.
 This ghosting is increased as the motion increases.
-On larger sizes than 5 x 7 we feel that the ghosting is excessive because the motion is more than our fine lenticular lens can accommodate.
+On larger sizes than 8 x 6 we feel that the ghosting is excessive because the motion is more than our fine 179 lenticular lens can accommodate.
+However, larger prints can be done on a coarser 20 LPI lens material.